 Fayetteville, North Carolina 28301

-The Airborne & Special Operations Museum is the most advanced of all the Army museums and prides itself on attention to detail, evident in the accessibility of the museum to all visitors.
+The U.S. Army Airborne & Special Operations Museum is one of the most advanced Army museums and prides itself on attention to detail, evident in the accessibility of the museum to all visitors.
 Handicap parking is available near the entrance, and all exhibits and the grounds are designed for everyone to enjoy.
 Gently sloping walkways surround the building, and a wide sweeping path winds its way through the main exhibit area.
-The museum has three wheelchairs available for those who require them.
+Visit our Information Desk if a wheelchair is needed for your visit.
+We have four wheelchairs available for those who require them.